Volume 68, Issue 3

 (center) Bobbie Rhodes, RN, organizational development consultant, Learning and Development, and chair, AAN Community Outreach; with (l-r) Thandeka Tutu-Gxashe and Mapitso Rivera from Tutudesk Campaign.

-The Health Sciences Library and Library Commons serve all staff, students and faculty of GHS and USC School of Medicine Greenville.
+The Health Sciences Library and Library Commons serve all staff, students and faculty of Prisma Health and USC School of Medicine Greenville.
 The library delivers services and resources for answering patient care questions at point of clinical care, provides comprehensive literature reviews for process improvement and research, and offers unique educational opportunities to facilitate learning.
 Here are highlights from the library’s 2016 annual report:

 • Conducted searches for over 1,400 topics—40% more than last year